 In early November 2020, the people of the Tigray region in northern Ethiopia found themselves caught up in a conflict between federal and regional government forces.
 Recent reports indicate that more than two million people have had to leave their homes due to the fighting, many seeking safety in other parts of the region, or fleeing to neighbouring Sudan.

 Even before the conflict broke out, nearly one million people in this poor region of Ethiopia were reliant on aid.
-Now, the United Nations is warning of an increasingly dire humanitarian situation, and highlighting the need for vital assistance like food, clean water and medical care.
+The United Nations has since warned of an increasingly dire humanitarian situation, and highlighting the need for vital assistance like food, clean water and medical care.
 There have been very concerning reports of attacks by armed forces against civilians and civilian infrastructure, including looting and vandalisation of health centres and schools, as well as cases of sexual and gender-based violence.
 Efforts to provide help are being hampered by the ongoing hostilities, although humanitarian access is opening up in a limited way.

 Early on in this crisis, Tearfund Australia’s partner, the Ethiopian Kale Heywet Church Development Commission, visited border areas south of Tigray and reported displaced families living in schools, empty business premises, temporary shelters and with host community members.
 Forced to flee Tigray with little or no warning in November last year, they had left behind their homes, possessions and livelihoods.
 Without money or sources of income, our partner warned them of worsening conditions and that “immediate humanitarian action is needed to address their needs and save their lives”.